This action is supported for backward compatibility only.

 action-other-control(<-*currentColumn.data, convert-alternative-format(DDMMYY, MMDDYY, DDMM, MONDD))

-Make sure that methods and parameters can be interpreted by the target object identified by <path>.
+Make sure that actions and parameters can be interpreted by the target object identified by <path>.
 Variable elements must be resolved before they are passed to the target object, and must make sense in the context of the target object, rather than in the context of the action-other-control() command.
 The following example illustrates how variables in a decision definition can be resolved before they are passed to the target object.
 The purpose is to copy a value from TextBox2 into TextBox1:

 SELECT '<-*TextBox1', 'control-set-values(<property>,' || :TextBox2 || ')'